FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 The community organizers will take any action they deem appropriate, which may include permanent expulsion from the community using appropriate mechanisms.

+## 5. Our Limitations

+We understand that when participants ask questions, their goal is to obtain help from the community.
+Please be aware that the FreeRADIUS community is not large.
+The project has three core members, none of whom are dedicated 100% to FreeADIUS.
+The project has about seventy modules, each of which has complex behavior.
+All of that code, test cases, and documentation have to be updated with limited resources.

+We rely on well researched and technically sound contributions in order to make the project a success.

 ## 6. Reporting Guidelines